spettersson/splunk4patientprivacy/data_guide.md

 A sourcetype instructs Splunk how to perform index-time processing, specifically be determining:

 - **How logs are separated into individual events**
-- **How the timestamp is identified and extracted from each individual event**
+- **How the timestamp is identified, extracted and assigned to each individual event**

 ### **Create Your Sourcetype(s)**